 \section{Abstract}

-We present a novel attention-based mechanism for learning enhanced point features for tasks such as point cloud classification and segmentation.
-Our key message is that if the right attention point is selected, then ``{\em one point is all you need\/}'' --- not a sequence as in a recurrent model and not a pre-selected set as in all prior works.
-Also, where the attention point is should be {\em learned\/}, from data and specific to the task at hand.
-Our mechanism is characterized by a new and simple convolution, which combines the feature at an input point with the feature at its associated attention point.
-We call such a point a {\em directional attention point\/} (DAP), since it is found by adding to the original point an offset vector that is learned by maximizing the task performance in training.
-We show that our attention mechanism can be easily incorporated into state-of-the-art point cloud classification and segmentation networks.
-Extensive experiments on common benchmarks such as Model-Net40, ShapeNetPart, and S3DIS demonstrate that our DAP-enabled networks consistently outperform the respective original networks, as well as all other competitive alternatives, including those employing pre-selected sets of attention points .
+We present a novel attention-based mechanism to learn enhanced point features for point cloud processing tasks, e.g., classification and segmentation. \rzn{Unlike prior works\phil{,} which were trained to optimize the weights of a pre-selected set of attention points, \phil{our approach learns} to {\em locate\/} the best attention points to maximize the performance of a specific task, e.g., point cloud classification.
+Importantly, we advocate the use of {\em single\/} attention point to facilitate semantic understanding \phil{in point feature learning}.
+Specifically, \phil{we formulate} a new and simple convolution, which combines \rzn{convolutional} features from an input point and its corresponding {\em learned attention point\/}, or LAP, for short.} Our attention mechanism can be easily incorporated into state-of-the-art point cloud classification and segmentation networks.
+Extensive experiments on common benchmarks such as Model-Net40, ShapeNetPart, and S3DIS \phil{all} demonstrate that our \rzn{LAP-enabled} networks consistently outperform the respective original networks, as well as other competitive alternatives, \rzn{which employ multiple attention points, either pre-selected or learned under our LAP framework.}

 \if 0 We present a novel attention-based mechanism for learning enhanced point features for such tasks as point cloud classification and segmentation.
 The key point we make is that if the right attention point is selected, then ``{\em one point is all you need\/}" --- not a sequence as in a recurrent model and not a set that is pre-selected as in all prior works.